first-polyphony/paper-review-toolkit/README.md

 # Paper Review Toolkit

-A Claude Code skill for comprehensive academic paper review using multi-persona simulation and argumentation analysis.
+A Claude Code skill for comprehensive paper review using multi-persona simulation and argumentation analysis.

 ## Overview